Edward Lee Harper Jr.: Murders of Alice and Edward Harper Sr.

 On February 19, 1982, 33-year-old Edward Lee Harper Jr., also addressed as Eddie Harper, committed the double murder of his adoptive parents.

 Before the double murder, Harper, who was adopted as an infant, plotted to kill his adoptive parents, Edward Lee Harper Sr. (May 14, 1921 – February 19, 1982) and Alice Lee Harper (née Long; November 8, 1917 – February 19, 1982), in order to inherit a $86,541 insurance policy on his father's life.
-At that time, Harper, who was married twice with one son, was laid off from his job as a machinist three months before the murders of his parents.
+At that time, Harper, who was married twice with one son, was laid off from his job as a machinist three months before the murder of his parents.

-After purchasing a .38-caliber handgun and some ammunition on the day of the murders, Harper first went to a bar before he returned home that same night, and he entered the bedroom of his parents with the gun, and shot the both of them to death while they were asleep.
+After purchasing a .38-caliber handgun and some ammunition on the day of the murders, Harper first went to a bar before returning home that same night, entered the bedroom of his parents with the gun, and shot both of them to death while they were asleep.
 He subsequently disposed of the gun and other pieces of incriminating evidence at a river and ditch, and also made a mess in the bedroom to make it look like a burglary had taken place in his parents' bedroom.

 After the police became involved into the case, Harper lied to the officers that his father had kept a .38-caliber gun in his closet and he helped buy the bullets.
 However, after it was discovered that Harper had bought a gun on the day of the killings, and the seller, Vernon Priddy, had identified Harper based on the description of the buyer, Harper was arrested for the killings of his parents, to which he later confessed despite his initial denials.
 The gun was also recovered by divers at the river where Harper disposed of the evidence.